Badger logoBadger

 2. Our approach

 Badger is built to hold as little of your data as possible.
 Your messages and their media are end-to-end encrypted, so we cannot read them.
 Everything else we store is restricted to the people you choose to share it with.
+We collect nothing beyond what is set out in Section 3 below — the same limits bind us as everyone else on Badger.

 3. What we collect

 • Account — your email address (to sign you in) and the display name and profile photo you set.
+Your email address is never shown to other users.

 • Contacts (optional) — if you use the invite feature, the email addresses of the contacts you select are hashed to check who is already on Badger.
 We do not upload or store your address book.